richbl/go-distributed-motion-s3/README.md

 ### Motion Detection Application Support

-While **DMS<sup>3</sup>** is primarily responsible for sensing user proxies and determining when to enable or disable the surveillance system. *It alone does not manage the processing of video stream data*.
+While **DMS<sup>3</sup>** is primarily responsible for sensing user proxies and determining when to enable or disable the surveillance system, *it alone does not manage the processing of video stream data*.
 That complex, real-time task is left to motion detection libraries/applications which can be integrated into **DMS<sup>3</sup>**.

 - Support for the [Motion](https://motion-project.github.io/ "Motion") motion detector software package